Accordion with Opt-Out Panels

 Try it: Use to move between accordion headers.
 Click a header or press Enter/Space to expand/collapse.
 Press Tab to reach interactive content inside expanded panels.

-The focusgroup attribute provides declarative arrow-key navigation for composite widgets.
-Try these documentation links and — they're still reachable via Tab, but arrow keys skip right over this panel.
+The focusgroup attribute adds declarative arrow-key navigation to composite widgets.
+Try these documentation links and .
+They're still reachable via Tab, but arrow keys skip right over this panel.

 View source